Annual Reports

 Our Youth

 Cub Scouting is a year-round program for boys and girls in kindergarten through 5th grade.
-The program is uniquely designed to meet the needs of boys and their families through fun and challenging activities promoting education, character development and physical fitness.
+The program is uniquely designed to meet the needs of children and their families through fun and challenging activities promoting education, character development and physical fitness.
 Members meet weekly in small groups called dens.
 Once a month, all the dens meet together as a pack.
 Cub Scouts work on award requirements at meetings and with their families.
-Many Cub Scout packs schedule camping trips or attend summer resident camp at Bovay Scout Ranch.
-During the summer, many individual Cub Scouts attend a district day camp
+Many Cub Scout packs schedule camping trips at Bovay Scout Ranch.
+During the summer, many individual Cub Scouts attend a district day camp.

 Scouts BSA is an exciting leadership and character development program for young men and women who are at least 10 years old and have completed the fifth grade, or who are 11, but not yet 18 years old.
 With the support of adult leaders, youth learn self-confidence and develop personal values guided by the ideals found in the Scout Oath and Law.
 The merit badge program develops skills in addition to and beyond the classroom.
 Members usually meet once a week as an entire troop, and then have a group activity once a month – typically a weekend camp-out.
 Scout troops are encouraged to attend a week of summer and winter camp each where they work on merit badges and enjoy other activities.
 Scouts also organize and take part in community service projects, benefiting neighborhoods, schools, churches and more.